French Colonial History

 Manuscripts should be prepared following the guidelines below and The Chicago Manual of Style (16th edition), which MSUP uses for copyediting, punctuation, endnotes, and style.

-Authors should submit their work in Microsoft Word format by email attachment, directly to the Editor at the email address below.
+Authors should submit their work as an electronic file via the online submission system at MSU Press (see instructions below).
 Authors should be sure to retain personal copies of their work in the unlikely event that transmitted files are damaged or lost in transit.

 Questions may be directed to the Editor at FCH@frenchcolonial.org.